pauljeter/pauljeter-astro/src/content/blog/management-101-doing-interviews.md

 Even better: try fixing a real bug in your codebase.

 Watch how they work, how they ask for help, and how they navigate unfamiliar territory.
-That’s much more valuable than whether they remember how to reverse a binary tree.
+That's much more valuable than whether they remember how to reverse a binary tree.

 ---